lucasfurno/docs_en/ddos-protection/index.md

 Advanced detection**

 Azion DDoS Protection - 20Gbps, 50Gbps, and Unlimited offer advanced detection, inspecting network flows, as well as monitoring each application layer for its resources delivered by Azion using Azion WAF and Azion Edge Firewall.
 It uses advanced algorithms and SDN to allow granular detection and mitigation of DDoS attacks.
-Azion Managed DDos Protection detects attacks such as HTTP floods, HTTP Slow Reads, DNS query floods, SYN/ACK Flood and many others.
+Azion  DDos Protection - 20Gbps, 50Gbps, and Unlimited detects attacks such as HTTP floods, HTTP Slow Reads, DNS query floods, SYN/ACK Flood and many others.

 **Mitigation of complex attacks**

-In addition to the benefits of the Standard modality, Azion DDoS Protection - 20Gbps, 50Gbps, and Unlimited offer more sophisticated algorithms for automated attack mitigation.
-Using advanced routing techniques, Managed DDoS Protection offers an additional level of automated protection against higher volume DDoS attacks.
+In addition to the benefits of the standard modality, Azion DDoS Protection - 20Gbps, 50Gbps, and Unlimited offer more sophisticated algorithms for automated attack mitigation.
+Using advanced routing techniques, DDoS Protection - 20Gbps, 50Gbps, and Unlimited offer an additional level of automated protection against higher volume DDoS attacks.

 For application layer attacks, you will need Azion WAF to create advanced rules to automatically block malicious requests and Azion Edge Firewall to configure proactive blacklist or network whitelist rules, geolocation or rate limit, or create standby rules to be used in response to incidents as they happen.